ajavanmir/uploadJs/README.md

-# upload With XMLHttpRequest & Axios
+# Upload With XMLHttpRequest & Axios
 In this project, we have tried to send our file to the server, which is written in PHP language, using XMLHttpRequest api and Axios library.

 Copyright amir javanmir